This Sydney Weekend Getaways post was last updated on 26 October 2020.

 Photo credit: Flickr

-I’ve yet to cross this hidden gem off my Sydney weekend trip list, but all signs I’ve seen point toward the Hawkesbury being a worthy weekend getaway.
+I’ve yet to cross this hidden gem off my Sydney weekend getaways list, but all signs I’ve seen point toward the Hawkesbury being a worthy trip.
 If you go with a group of friends or family, rent a houseboat – it’s definitely the thing to do on the river.

 Otherwise, there’s loads more outdoor adventures to be had on the Hawkesbury: kayaking, fishing, tubing, bushwalking, swimming, and more.

 The Hawkesbury is known for its fresh local produce as well.
 If you’re in the area, follow the Hawkesbury Harvest Farm Gate Trail and be sure to stop at a few of the orchards, farmers markets, or vineyards to sample some of the region’s finest (hint: try the apple cider in Bilpin).

 How to get there: 1 hour drive northwest of Sydney

 This Sydney weekend getaway is only for the camping enthusiasts I’m afraid, as the only place you’re allowed to stay overnight here is a campground.

 If that’s you, then you’ll love pitching your tent at The Basin in Ku-ring-gai National Park, which is best accessed by ferry from Palm Beach.
 You can hire kayaks and stand-up paddleboards from a vendor at the campground, or hike to some of the other beaches and coves around Ku-ring-gai.
 The views of Pittwater from higher up in the park on the trails are exceptional.

 How to get there:1 hour drive north of Sydney, + a 30 minute ferry ride if traveling via Palm Beach